LaunchCodeEducation/lchs/src/chapters/html/tags.rst

      - Definition
    * - Bold
      - ``<b>``
-     - When surrounding text, makes that text bold.
+     - When surrounding text, makes that text **bold**.
    * - Emphasis
      - ``<em>``
-     - When surrounding text, makes that text italic.
+     - When surrounding text, makes that text *italic*.
    * - Hyperlink
      - ``<a>``
-     - Creates hyperlinks.
+     - Creates links to other web pages.
    * - Image
      - ``<img>``
      - Denotes images.